Duncan Stewart of Ardsheal

 In 1752, Duncan's uncle, James Stewart of the Glen, was convicted and hanged at Ballachulish for ordering the assassination in the Wood of Lettermore of government-appointed estate factor Colin Roy Campbell of Glenure.
 Campbell had ordered and carried out multiple evictions of Stewart clansmen and their replacement with members of Clan Campbell.
-At the time of his assassination by a marksman, he was on the way to enforce yet another large scale estate clearance at Duror.
+At the time of his assassination by a marksman, he was on the way to enforce yet another large-scale estate clearance at Duror.
 The trial and execution of Duncan Stewart's uncle, which helped inspire Robert Louis Stevenson's novel Kidnapped, is still alleged in the local oral tradition to have been a miscarriage of justice.

 Duncan Stewart became collector of customs in New London, Connecticut, and later in Bermuda.
 During the American War of Independence, Stewart fought as a Loyalist military officer and was rewarded by having the estate in Ardsheal, that had been confiscated from his father, returned to him in 1789.

-Stewart is remembered best for his portrait by John Singleton Copley held by the National Gallery of Scotland and for his friendship and travels with James Boswell.
+Stewart is remembered best for his portrait by John Singleton Copley owned by the Stewart Society and currently on display at Scone Palace, Perth Scotland.
 Stewart settled back in Scotland on his returned estates where he inherited the chieftainship of Clan Stewart of Appin on the death of his cousin, Dugald Stewart, 9th of Appin.

 Stewart married Anne Erving daughter of the Hon.
 John Erving, loyalist Governor of Boston, and a member of His Majesty's Council for the Province and his wife Anne Shirley of Shirley-Eustis House and daughter of William Shirley Governor of Massachusetts.
 Duncan Stewart and Anne Erving had 10 children including the prelate James Haldane Stewart.
+The Stewart Society also owns a portrait of Anne Irving painted by Copley.

-Duncan Stewart died on September 12, 1793, in London and was buried in Old St. Pancras Churchyard.
-His grave is lost but is not listed on the 19th century monument erected to record the names of important lost graves.
+Duncan Stewart died on 12 September 1793 in London and was buried in Old St Pancras churchyard.
+His grave is lost but is not listed on the 19th-century monument erected to record the names of important lost graves.